 On success, futimesat() returns a 0.
 On error, -1 is returned and errno is set to indicate the error.

 The same errors that occur for utimes(2) can also occur for futimesat().
-The following additional errors can occur for futimesat(): EBADF dirfd is not a valid file descriptor.
+The following additional errors can occur for futimesat(): EBADF pathname is relative but dirfd is neither AT_FDCWD nor a valid file descriptor.
 ENOTDIR pathname is relative and dirfd is a file descriptor referring to a file other than a directory.

 glibc If pathname is NULL, then the glibc futimesat() wrapper function updates the times for the file referred to by dirfd.